Fastener Drive Types

 Most quality fasteners feature either a galvanized, nickel-chrome, stainless steel, or coated finish—and each is designed for a specific purpose.
 The various drive tips are made for a variety of reasons.
 Some are patented because they offer a unique solution to keeping a driver bit in place—others are simply better for the application they are intended for.
 Getting a good grip into the fastener is probably the chief reason for new fastener drive types.

-Remember when all there was was slotted?
+Remember when all screws were slotted?
 I rest my case.

 The most common type of fastener has got to be the #2 Phillips bit, but many others exist.
 The tip of the screwdriver or driver bit should always fit snugly into the fastener so as not to slip around when the fastener is turned (at either low or high speeds depending upon the application).
 Impact drivers are particularly adept at maintaining the bit’s connection to the fastener when used properly.
 Here is a quick look at some of the most common types of screws and fasteners you should have in your collection, and the drivers that fit them.

-- The next most common type of screw driver is the Phillips head.
-The name comes from its inventor Henry F. Phillips in the 1930’s.
+- The next most common type of screwdriver uses the Phillips head.
+The name comes from its inventor Henry F. Phillips in the 1930s.
 These types of screwdrivers have a pointed cross-head tip that matches a self-centering, cross-head screw.
 Phillips heads were originally designed to cause the driver to cam out, to prevent over-tightening.

 - Hex head also called Allen screw is a useful type of fastener because of its effectiveness of limiting the amount of slip possible with the bit.
 These are common in many assembly-required types of furniture and bicycles.